slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 ## Postdocs

-I am not actively searching for postdocs.
+I am not actively searching for postdocs and I also do not have funding for one.
 However, if you feel like there's a good match and that there might be opportunities to get funding, I am happy to consider options.
 Please email me and include at least this information: (i) a brief summary of two project ideas we could work on, (ii) contact information